-Leadership commitment is a key to success and executives from our procurement team participated in a number of supplier diversity forums where there were opportunities to extend networks and increase the wider understanding of diversity's value to the organization.
-In 2024 we will further expand our use of capable and qualified diverse status suppliers.
+Leadership commitment is a key to success and executives from our procurement team participated in a number of forums where there were opportunities to extend networks.
+In 2024 we will further expand our supplier partnerships.
 To enable this, the procurement team is actively working with MSDUK to identify categories and suppliers who could work with G4S.
 The goal is to educate the relevant supplier community regarding the basic requirements, so they are supported, mentored and prepared when new requests are issued.